 Electric transformers use mineral oil as the dielectric insulation medium.
-The oil provides insulation as well as keeps the coil windings from overheating within the transformer.
+The oil provides insulation and keeps the coil windings from overheating within the transformer.

 Transformer oil deteriorates over time, which causes it to lose its properties leading to reduced efficiency and frequent breakdowns.
 Rust, oxidation, and moisture are the main contaminants that degrade transformer oil.

 An Alfa Laval, 3-phase, disc stack centrifuge is the solution!
 It removes the metal debris and oils in a one-step process.
-Reclaimed wash water is reusable instead of sending for disposal.
+Reclaimed wash water is reusable instead of sent for disposal.

 The module displayed above shows an Alfa Laval WSPX 303 centrifuge.
 It processes 5 GPM of washer fluid in a closed-loop washing system at an auto-supplier.

-Heating, decanting, and filtration WVO is a costly and labor-intensive process.
-Especially for large scale processing of WVO and similar used oils.
+WVO's heating, decanting, and filtration are costly and labor-intensive.
+Especially for large-scale processing of WVO and similar used oils.

-Industrial centrifuges are ideal for the continuous separation of water and sludge from WVO.
+Industrial centrifuges are ideal for continuously separating water and sludge from WVO.
 WVO could be in the form of grease trap waste, yellow grease, used cooking oil, etc.

 Alfa Laval disc stack centrifuges are often used for separating solids and water from WVO.
 These fully-automatic machines are set up for flow-through separation of water and sludge from WVO.

-The Alfa Laval ‘self-cleaning’, 3-phase centrifuge system shown above process WVO at 3~5 GPM on WVO at 180F.
+The Alfa Laval ‘self-cleaning’, 3-phase centrifuge system shown above processes WVO at 3~5 GPM on WVO at 180F.

 Waste oils (used motor oil, hydraulic oil, lube oil, etc.) are reusable.
 They are often reused as stock for black diesel, regenerated engine oil, etc. They are also used as fuel as in fuel oil and other heating applications.